Shin splints: Treatment

+It is important to reduce significantly any pain or swelling before returning to activity.

 Treatments include rest, ice, and gradually returning to activity.
 Rest and ice help the tibia to recover from sudden, high levels of stress and reduce inflammation and pain levels.
-It is important to reduce significantly any pain or swelling before returning to activity.

 Strengthening exercises should be performed after pain has subsided, on calves, quadriceps and gluteals.
 Cross training (e.g., cycling, swimming, boxing) is recommended in order to maintain aerobic fitness.

 Individuals should return to activity gradually, beginning with a short and low intensity level.
 Over multiple weeks, they can slowly work up to normal activity level.
 It is important to decrease activity level if any pain returns.
 Individuals should consider running on other surfaces besides asphalt, such as grass, to decrease the amount of force the lower leg must absorb.

 Orthoses and insoles help to offset biomechanical irregularities, like pronation, and help to support the arch of the foot.

 Other conservative interventions include improving form during exercise, footwear refitting, orthotics, manual therapy, balance training (e.g., using a balance board), cortisone injections, and calcium and vitamin D supplementation.

 Deep tissue massage is one of the massage techniques that may be useful.
 A technique such as deep transverse friction to relieve muscle tightness will help stop the build-up of scar tissue.
 This can overall release tension in the calf muscle area, relieving pressure that is causing pain.

 Less-common forms of treatment for more-severe cases of shin splints include extracorporeal shockwave therapy (ESWT) and surgery.
 Surgery does not guarantee 100% recovery, and is only performed in extreme cases where non-surgical options have been tried for at least a year.